charly3pins/blog/content/post/build-hugo-static-blog.md

 +++
+layout = "post"
 title = "Build Hugo static blog" date = "2018-09-15"
 author = "charly3pins"
 cover = "hugo-logo.png"
-description = "Quick steps to create and deploy your own static blog with Hugo in GitHub Pages" tags = ["go", "hugo", "github"]
+description = "Quick steps to create your onw static blog with Hugo and install a theme from the catalogue.
+After that, push your site to GitHub and deploy it with GitHub Pages" tags = ["go", "hugo", "github", "cms"] categories = [ "Tech"] image = "/img/build-hugo-static-blog/old-school-developer-bg.jpg"
 +++

 If you want to create a fast static website I recommend you [Hugo](https://gohugo.io/).
 It's written in Go and it's really use to configure and adapt to your needs.
 In addition, you can choose through different [themes](https://themes.gohugo.io/) created by the team and others by the community or even create your own one.